 Comprehensive quality metrics for adults with serious illness need to be feasible, under the control of those being measured, reliable, and valid.

-The workgroup recommends collaborative development of metrics under the following domains:

-- Potentially avoidable complications

-- Patient-specific quality of life

-- Care coordination
+The workgroup does not recommend specific metric and instead recommends that at least one metric be selected and utilized under (1) potentially avoidable complications and (2) patient-specific quality of life.